Constellation-Labs/documentation-hub/validate/quick-start/intnet-to-mainnet-quickstart.md

 Press <kbd>q</kbd> to quit back to the terminal prompt.

 # Join MainNet

+At the point, you will no longer be utilizing the old profiles:
+- `intnet-l0`
+- `intnet-l1`

+The new profiles associated with MainNet are:
+- `dag-l0`
+- `dag-l1`.

+You can review the profile descriptions [here](/validate/quick-start/prerequisites#-profile-table).

+## ◽ Collateralize your Node
+We will be repurposing our p12 wallet that was originally used on IntegrationNet.

+Please follow [this](/validate/quick-start/collateralize-quickstart) guide and then return to this document when complete.

 ## ◽ Download snapshots (Optional)
 If you would like to organically download the MainNet snapshots, you can skip to [next](#-restart-your-node) step.